-Mr. Little is also an accomplished conductor, clinician, arranger and instrumentalist.
+Dr. Little is an accomplished conductor, clinician, adjudicator, composer, arranger, drill writer, and instrumentalist.
 He has served as a guest clinician in numerous states across the country including Mississippi, Tennessee, Georgia, Louisiana, and California.
-He has arranged for numerous high schools, colleges, chamber groups, jazz ensembles and church conventions.
-He has also scored piano music for F & S Music KC Publishing Company, which was founded by Lannie Spann McBride (previously instructor of music at J.S.U. and revered church motivator/musician).
-He has performed with local groups around Jackson MS, and momentarily in Houston TX.
-Mr. Little has studied under Owen Rockwell whom in which is his predecessor at J.S.U.
-His professional affiliations are The National Association for Music Education (NAFME), Percussive Art Society (PAS), Mississippi Association of Education (MAE), Mississippi Band Masters Association (MBA) and HBCU National Band Directors Consortium (HBCU-NBDC) and College Band Directors National Association (CBDNA).
+He has arranged for numerous middle and high schools, colleges, chamber groups, jazz ensembles, and church conventions.
+He has also scored piano music for F & S Music KC Publishing Company, which was founded by Lannie Spann McBride, a former instructor of music at JSU and revered church musician and keen motivator.
+He performed with local groups around Jackson, MS, and momentarily in Houston, TX.
+He has professional affiliations with The National Association for Music Education (NAFME), Percussive Art Society (PAS), Mississippi Association of Education (MAE), Mississippi Band Masters Association (MBA), HBCU National Band Directors Consortium (HBCU-NBDC) and College Band Directors National Association (CBDNA).

-Mr. Little is married to Lynise Little whom he meet at J.S.U. in the “Sonic Boom.”
-They both were the first to do a joint recital at J.S.U. showcasing music of both the classical and contemporary jazz genres.
-They have one son, Aiden Little.
+He is married to Lynise Little whom he met at JSU in the “Sonic Boom.”
+They were the first to do a joint recital at Jackson State showcasing the music of both classical and contemporary jazz genres.
+They have two sons, Aiden and Alec Little.